Why did I become an adept?

 How did I straighten up?

 Not being religious, as ‘Jesus loved the little children but certainly not me’ (!), I became Buddhist (in nature).
 I learned astrology and from that, my strengths and weaknesses – my karmic debts and potential rewards.
 I accepted that in a past life I must have done terrible things to deserve this childhood.
-Accepting it intellectually didn’t cure the emotional pain.
+Though accepting it intellectually didn’t cure the emotional pain.

 Reading about my personality and challenges, in the black and white of an astrology chart that I calculated, was eye-opening.
 The intense criticisms especially from my mother- of what I had experienced to date, was predicted in that natal chart!

 Laugh if you must, but that gave me great healing.
 Nonetheless, I knew that no -one believed in astrology where I lived, so didn’t pursue it further.
+Although in my high school yearbook I wrote I was interested in biophysics and astrology.

 After a particularly turbulent week, I received a dream that would change my life.

 I dreamt of entering a large ultraviolet spiral that transported me to an alternate universe.
 Black and white with a lot of shaded grays.
-A temple stood nearby with wide marble stairs and ornate railings.
-Wearing temple garb, I ascended to be greeted by the Holy Mother.
-I begged her to let me return but she said, “no, your work is not yet done… you must do your work as a teacher”.
-Obediently (OK maybe I shrugged a little), I returned down the stairs and woke up in ordinary reality.
+A temple stood with wide marble stairs and ornate railings.
+Wearing garb, I ascended to be greeted by the Holy Mother.

 As a result of this dream, I started to sober up, emotionally, and began applying myself more responsibly in school.

 The pit in my heart finally started to soften with marriage and the birth of my sons, especially the needy one (you know who you are).
 But in the end, as my kids went through challenges I wasn’t well prepared for, my back really hurt in somatic frustration.
-Medical treatments and massage barely managed my discomforts.
-While yoga gave me some relief, monthly exacerbtions lead to the use of narcotics.
-Additionally, I still had fear of going to sleep and frequent inevitable visceral nightmares.

 Direct revelatory experiences with Reiki and Shamanic journeying, opened a conscious door to the Divine, while I was still in the flesh.
 That made my back pain manageable- at least drop a few points.

 As I started to merge with this pod, I would ‘touch’ here and there.
 Parts of me combined with the other light beings’ forms as if corresponding to individual chakras.
 With each touch, I experienced exhilaration.
-Like when you have an intense heart-to-heart, or mind-to-mind, gut-to-gut sharing with a complete stranger (entailing no emotion of expectation).
-After we would ‘share’, I would detach and move on.
+Like when you have an intense heart-to-heart, or mind-to-mind, gut-to-gut sharing with a complete stranger (entailing no emotion or expectation).

 There was that one being who merged with me completely!
 Wow, that left me nearly orgasmic for several days.
 I distinctly thought it was reassuring he was there for me…even if not in this life- as I was already in a lifelong committed marriage (or so I thought at the time).